-2. Navigate through the following screens.
-For more information about the options on a specific screen, click Help or see Understanding Repository Creation Utility Screens in Creating Schemas with the Repository Creation Utility.
+2. Navigate through the screens in Table 8-1.
+For more information about the options on a specific screen, click the screen's name or see Understanding Repository Creation Utility Screens in Creating Schemas with the Repository Creation Utility.

 Table 8-1 RCU Schema Creation Screens